vichan-devel/vichan/README.md

 Contributing
 ------------
-You can contribute to vichan by:
+You can contribute to NPFchan by:
 *	Developing patches/improvements/translations and using GitHub to submit pull requests
 *	Providing feedback and suggestions
 *	Writing/editing documentation

-If you need help developing a patch, please join our IRC channel.

 Installation
 -------------
-1. Download and extract vichan to your web directory or get the latest development version with:
+1. Download and extract NPFchan to your web directory or get the latest development version with:

-        git clone git://github.com/vichan-devel/vichan.git
+        git clone git://github.com/fallenPineapple/NPFchan.git

 2. Navigate to ```install.php``` in your web browser and follow the prompts.
-3.	vichan should now be installed.
+3. NPFchan should now be installed.
 Log in to ```mod.php``` with the default username and password combination: **admin / password**.

 Please remember to change the administrator account password.